 EkoSonic™ Endovascular System

 EKOS was the first product indicated for the treatment of pulmonary embolism.
-The EkoSonic catheter can be used for the infusion of physician selected therapeutics, including thrombolytics for the treatment of diseases, such as deep vein thrombosis and arterial occlusion.
+The EkoSonic catheter can be used for the infusion of physician selected therapeutics, including thrombolytics into the peripheral vasculature.

 Acoustic Pulse Thrombolysis™